hddm-devs/hddm/docs/source/demo.rst

 Next, we will load in a data set.
 The easiest way to get your data into HDDM is by storing it in a csv (comma-separated-value, see below) file.
-In this example we will be using data collected in a reward-based decision making experiment in our lab (:cite:CavanaghWieckiCohenEtAl11).
-In brief, at each trial subjects choose between two symbols.
-The trials were divided into win-win trials (WW), in which the two symbols were associated with high winning chances;
-lose-lose trials (LL), in which the symbols were associated with low winning chances, and win-lose trials (WL), which are the easiest because only one symbol was associated with high winning chances.
-Thus WW and LL decisions together comprise high conflict
-(HC) trials (although there are other differences between them, we don't focus on those here), whereas WL decisions are low conflict (LC).
+In this example we will be using data collected in a reward-based decision making experiment in our lab (Cavanagh et al 2011).
+In brief, subjects choose between two symbols that have different histories of reinforcement, which they first acquire through a learning phase: some symbols more often leads to wins (W; 80%, 70% and 60% of trials in which they are selected), whereas others only lead to win on 40%, 30%, or 20% of the time and otherwise lead to losses (L).
+A test phase ensures in which subjects choose between all paired combination of symbols without feedback.
+These test trials can be devided into win-win (WW) trials, in which they select between two symbols that had led to wins before (but one more often than another); lose-lose trials (LL), and win-lose (WL) trials, which are the easiest because one symbol had been a winner most of the time.
+Thus WW and LL decisions together comprise high conflict (HC) test trials (although there are other differences between them, we don't focus on those here), whereas WL decisions are low conflict (LC).
 The main hypothesis of the study was that high conflict trials induce an increase in the decision threshold, and that the mechanism for this